Temporary Email Not Receiving Emails

 - Use a temp email service that provides multiple domain options.
 If one domain is blocked, you can immediately switch to another without starting over.

-- Copy your temp email address directly from the service instead of retyping it.
-This eliminates typos and ensures you are using the exact address that the inbox is listening on.
+- Copy your temp email address directly from the service rather than retyping it.
+This prevents typos and makes sure you are using the exact address that the inbox is listening on.

 - Choose a temp email provider with fresh, regularly rotated domains.
 Established domains like tempmail.com or guerrillamail.com are on nearly every blocklist.
 Newer domains have a much higher delivery rate.